Catch a Husband Cake | YumFoodUsa

 3. Pour the batter into the prepared pan and bake for 40–45 minutes, or until a toothpick inserted comes out clean.

-4. While the cake bakes, combine the topping ingredients in a small saucepan and warm over low heat.
+4. While the cake bakes, combine the topping ingredients in a small saucepan and heat just until warm.

-5. Once the cake has baked and slightly cooled, pour the warm topping evenly over the surface.
+5. When the cake is baked and slightly cooled, pour the warm topping evenly over it.

-6. Chill the cake in the refrigerator for 1–2 hours before slicing and serving.
+6. Chill in the refrigerator for 1–2 hours before slicing and serving.

 Notes